philloooo/pwa-unique-id/explainer.md

 Firefox Android uses start_url as the app id and also supports updating installed apps, so it behaves similarly to Chromium Desktop on this subject.

+KaiOS also supports PWAs.
+The currently released devices uses the Open Web Apps (OWA) manifest from Firefox OS, while the new upcoming major release will use PWA manifests.
+The OWA manifest as well as the future PWA manifest uses manifest_url as the id and start_url is enforced to have the same origin as the manifest_url.
+Data url is not supported and only store initiated installs are supported right now (No browser initiated installs.).

 #### Desktop implementations